ropensci/tidypmc/vignettes/tidypmc.md

 </tbody>
 </table>

-`pmc_text` splits paragraphs into sentences and includes the full path to the subsection title.
+`pmc_text` splits paragraphs into sentences and removes any tables, figures or formulas that are nested within paragraph tags, replaces superscripted references with brackets, adds carets and underscores to other superscripts and subscripts and includes the full path to the subsection title.

 ``` r
 library(tidypmc)